NUVATION BIO POLICY ON EXPANDED ACCESS

-We are currently enrolling a Phase 1 monotherapy, dose escalation study in patients with advanced solid tumors.
-We are also enrolling a Phase 1b dose escalation study of NUV-868 in combination with olaparib for the treatment of patients with ovarian, pancreatic, metastatic castration-resistant prostate, triple negative breast cancers and other solid tumors, and of NUV-868 in combination with enzalutamide for the treatment of patients with metastatic castration-resistant prostate cancer (mCRPC).
-The Phase 1b study will be followed by a Phase 2b study to further explore safety and efficacy once the recommended Phase 2 combination dose is determined.
-We also plan to initiate a Phase 2 monotherapy study in patients with mCRPC to further explore the safety and efficacy of NUV-868.
+We are currently treating patients with advanced solid tumors in a Phase 1 monotherapy, dose escalation study.
+We are also treating patients in a Phase 1b dose escalation study of NUV-868 in combination with olaparib for patients with ovarian, pancreatic, metastatic castration-resistant prostate (mCRPC), triple negative breast cancers and other solid tumors, and of NUV-868 in combination with enzalutamide for patients with mCRPC.
+The Phase 1b study will be followed by a Phase 2 study to further explore safety and efficacy once the recommended Phase 2 combination dose is determined.
 Learn more about this clinical trial here.

 ClinicalTrials.gov Identifier: NCT05252390